Close Menu

 What is ‘The Boroughs’ About?

 The Boroughs is set in a retirement community that sees a new guest enter the town.
-After Jack encounters something off, he is inspired to join a misfit crew that is uncovering a dark secret.
+After Sam encounters something off, he is inspired to join a misfit crew that is uncovering a dark secret.
 Although it may seem like their “golden years” are behind them, they showcase that they are dangerous, ferocious, and more formidable than anyone could expect.

 Two men wearing augmented reality goggles look up surrounded by floating blue light particles in a dark environment.